Let's start with a definition:

 Here are some examples that demonstrate how 'Think, Feel, Do' objectives can be expressed on the creative brief, then translated into ads.
 The slideshow, above, includes more examples.

-Feel: The objective in the ad above is to to trigger a powerful emotional response to both the message and the brand.
+Feel: The objective in the ad above is to to trigger an emotional response that motivates a click or visit to Debenhams to shop for Mother's day gifts.